agustinamestre/agustinamestre/README.md

 ### My skills 🖥

-- JavaScript ES6
+- JavaScript
-- HTML5
-- CSS3
+- TypeScript
 - SASS
+- ReactJs
+- NodeJs
+- SQL
-- React
+- Docker

 Thank you for taking the time to view my GitHub Profile 🥰